twcch/twcch/README.md

 ### What I'm currently trying

 - 🤪 Working hard to learn Java programming.
-- 😵‍💫 Trying to understand the future applications of AI.
+- 😵 Trying to understand the future applications of AI.

 ### 2023 Goals

 - 😭 Pass the PMP certification.
-- 🙃 Pass the OCAJP certification.
+- 🙃 Pass the OCAJP/OCPJP certification.

 ### 2023 Goals (Hope)